29 Creative Ways To Make Money Fast

 - Get paid when you do stuff online.
-Swagbucks rewards you for taking surveys, watching videos and even playing games.
+Swagbucks rewards you (you earn points called SB) for taking surveys, watching videos and even playing games.
 (There’s even a $5.00 sign up now).
 If you’re going to surf the net, then why not get paid while you do it?

 - Clean out trash cans (wheelie bins).
 Mine are disgusting, in fact, they came with our condo and I don’t know when they’ve been cleaned out; and it’s not on my “to do” list.

 - Clean out garages.
 I would love someone to knock on my door right now to help me clean out my garage.
 I’d pay someone 50 bucks for a couple of hours to organize my garage.

 - Clean curtains and blinds.
 Who prioritizes cleaning their window blinds or curtains?
 I can’t imagine.
 Even restaurants and businesses need people to clean their blinds and window coverings.
 The curtains could be cleaned with a hand held steam cleaner for a bit of an investment.